linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 03.10.2023 (announcement)
+- Job Alert for Commission Partners! 🚀 We're back on LinkedIn with our job posting for commission partners.
+Apply now and earn big commissions for helping us grow our business. 🤑

+### 03.10.2023 (announcement)
 - Rewards that pay you back? 💰 What rewards would you like to see that are both rewarding and rewarding? 🤔 #Linkspreed #RewardSoftware #Rewards #Payback

 ### 03.10.2023 (announcement L2B Pipeline)